Chow groups of conic bundles in $\mathbb P^5$ and the Generalised Bloch's conjecture: Introduction

 \section{Introduction}

-One of the very important problems in algebraic geometry is to understand the Chow group of zero cycles on a smooth projective surface with geometric genus equal to $0$.
-The conjecture due to Bloch asserts that such a surface has Chow group of zero cycles isomorphic to the group of integers.
-The Bloch's conjecture has been studied and proved in the case when the surface is not of general type by \cite{BKL} and for surfaces of general type by \cite{B}, \cite{IM}, \cite{V},\cite{VC}.
-Inspired by the Bloch's conjecture the following conjecture is a generalisation of it \cite{Vo}[conjecture 11.19].
+One of the very important problems in algebraic geometry is to understand the Chow group of zero cycles on a smooth projective surface with geometric genus and irregularity equal to $0$.
+It was already proved by Mumford \cite{M}, that for a smooth, projective complex surface of geometric genus greater than zero, the Chow group of zero cycles is infinite dimensional, in the sense that, it cannot be "parametrized" by an algebraic variety.
+The conjecture due to Spencer Bloch asserts the converse, that is, for a surface of geometric genus and irregularity zero, the Chow group of zero cycles is isomorphic to the group of integers.
+The Bloch's conjecture has been studied and proved in the case when the surface is not of general type by \cite{BKL} and for surfaces of general type by \cite{B}, \cite{IM}, \cite{GP}, \cite{PW}, \cite{V},\cite{VC}.
+Inspired by the Bloch's conjecture, the following conjecture is made, which is a generalisation \cite{Vo}[conjecture 11.19].

 \textit{ Conjecture : Let $S$ be a smooth projective surface over the field of complex numbers and let $\Gamma$ be a codimension two cycle on $S\times S$.
 Suppose that $\Gamma^*$ acts as zero on the space of globally holomorphic two forms on $S$, then $\Gamma_*$ acts as zero on the kernel of the albanese map from $\CH_0(S)$ to $Alb(S)$.}